infinity0/msg-notes/causal-02-consistency.rst

 messages that sit in the "dangling messages" buffer for a long time, or messages that we haven't even received?
 TODO

-An implementation should probably book-keep unacked recipients, instead of acked
-ones: when delivered, each message has a set unackby(m) that starts off equal to recipients(m), and gradually becomes empty as later messages are delivered.
-When the set becomes empty, its ack-monitor is cancelled and a "fully-acked" event is emitted.
-It is also useful to track a set unacked() of messages not-yet fully-acked in the current transcript.
-When a message m is delivered, it is added to this set, then removed again when unackby(m) becomes empty.
-TODO: maybe move this to an "implementation" appendix.

 Display
 -------